-DALLAS – Today in Aviation, a US-Russian Joint Commission began technical interchange and research on supersonic transport technologies in 1996.
+DALLAS — Today, in 1996, a US-Russian Joint Commission began technical interchange and research on supersonic transport technologies.

 The end of the Cold War gave way to an unprecedented opportunity for the US (NASA) and Russia (Tupolev) to collaborate in a joint aeronautical flight research program.
 Former US Vice President Al Gore and Russian Prime Minister Chernomyrdin chaired the Joint Commission on Economic and Technological Cooperation.